 Turing went on to develop the ‘Turing test’, which identifies artificial intelligence based on a machine’s ability to do reasoning puzzles with human-like capabilities.

 Why is artificial intelligence important?

 AI has come a long way since the days of Turing and now has impressive capabilities including language interpretation and complex reasoning.

 In 2011, for instance, IBM’s AI machine ‘Watson’ beat human champions in the popular word association game Jeopardy.
 This was quite an achievement for AI— the associations used in Jeopardy aren’t easy for traditional computer programs to deal with.

 In another demonstration of AI’s capabilities, in 2015, UK firm DeepMind Technologies released AlphaGo.
 This is an AI machine that went on to beat the (human) world champion in the ancient game of Go.

-Go is a highly complex game which requires intuition and creativity — it was previously considered impossible for a machine to beat a human champion at Go.
+Go is a highly complex game that requires intuition and creativity — it was previously considered impossible for a machine to beat a human champion at Go.
 AlphaGo’s victory was an important milestone for AI.

 But other than these impressive feats, what makes AI important?